 Fannie Mae partners with private sources of capital to transfer mortgage credit risk, develop broad and liquid markets, and reduce taxpayer risk.

-of unpaid principal balance of mortgage loans have been partially covered by credit risk transfer vehicles at issuance as of Q2 2019.
+total UPB of mortgage loans that have been partially covered by CRT vehicles at issuance as of Q3 2019.

-of loans in our guaranty book of business have been included in a reference pool for back-end credit risk transfer transactions as of Q2 2019.
+of loans in our guaranty book of business have been included in a reference pool for credit risk transfer transactions as of Q3 2019.

 Credit risk transfer (CRT) is a key part of our Single-Family and Multifamily business models.
 Through our credit risk transfer transactions, we facilitate the flow of private capital between Fannie Mae's lender customers and a diverse group of investors.